GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

 5\.
 Complete other configurations.

 In the following steps, you can select the Google Workspace users you would like to backup.
-For Google Workspace Business/Enterprise/Education/Nonprofit organizations, you also can configure which Shared Drives to backup.
+For Google Workspace Business/Enterprise/Education/Nonprofit organizations, you also can configure which Shared drives to backup.

 In the final step, you can set the administrator and password for the CubeBackup console.
 CubeBackup supports multiple administrators with different roles, so you can add more administrative accounts later in the console, if you wish.